Updated on October 7th, 2020

 Addiction may have a strong hereditary link, but it doesn’t have to be your destiny.
-If you believe you may have a genetic propensity toward addiction, it may be wise to avoid using these substance in any amount.
-For people who may already be struggling with substance abuse, treatment can help you break free of addiction and turn your life around.
-In rehab, you’ll learn about the nature of addiction, and you’ll explore the influence your family background had on your substance use disorder.
+If you believe you may have a genetic propensity toward addiction, it may be wise to avoid using these substances in any amount.
+Not using any addictive substances will greatly reduce your likelihood of ever developing a substance use disorder, regardless of genetics.

 Both genetic and environmental factors fuel the cycle of addiction in families; if you have a parent or other close family member with a substance abuse problem, your risk of addiction may be higher.
 However, you don’t need to become another statistic.
 With the right treatment, you can overcome your family history and break the cycle of addiction.